getbraincloud/examples-unity/README.md

 - `DEBUG_LOG_ENABLED` - Enable logs via GDebug Class
 - `STEAMWORKS_ENABLED` - Enable Steam SDK integration, must have the steam client open on a desktop to use via the editor
 - `BUY_CURRENCY_ENABLED` - Enable store product purchasing – PC / Mac / Standalone builds require the `STEAMWORKS_ENABLED` flag

 ---

+## Invaders

+New example showcasing how to use brainCloud to faciliate connections between users and a server.
+Check out the [Invaders README.md](./Invaders/README.md) for more information.

+---